judovana/WorstCrossWords/README.md

 . . . . . . . . . . . . . .
 L L L L L L L L L .
 ```
 </details>

+ * `generateWords.py` can be played as separate game:
+   * first argument is language file
+   * second optional argument is number of words
+   * it can read `$SIZE` variable rg `SIZE=5x6` to set up isze of desl
+     * be carefull withboth size and number of words!
+   * in runtime, the board takes several commands to help you to solve
+     * see `help` in game
 <hr>

  * ` python shuffle.py  cs 20`